 We perform two additional robustness tests for our results.
 The first examines whether emissions intensity is priced because it is correlated with some other non- CO_2 related priced factor (or characteristic) that is omitted from our regression specification.
 If emissions intensity is priced because it proxies for a non CO_2 related factor, we would then expect its pricing to be unrelated to the Paris Climate Accord of 2015 which focused investors attention on carbon emissions.
-To test whether the Paris Accord changed pricing, we estimated Equation (24) using data from the pre- and post-Paris Climate Accord.
-Our results show that the pricing we have found for emissions intensity using our full sample comes from the post-Paris Accord data.
-The effects of emissions intensity on pricing is quantitatively larger after the Paris Accord and statistically significant for all of our specifications, both with and without industry fixed effects, and for Scope-1, or Scope-1 plus Scope-2 emissions.
-By contrast, the coefficients on emissions intensity are positive but not statistically significant using only the pre-Paris Accord data, as shown in Table 9.
-These results suggest that emissions intensity is likely priced because it is related to climate and CO_2 and not because it is correlated with some omitted factor.
+To test whether the Paris Accord changed pricing, we estimate Equation (24) using data from the pre- and post-Paris Climate Accord period.
+Our results show that